OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 1. Build the solution (**Build/Build Solution**) to restore the NuGet packages required by the project.
 This should remove all of the solution's initial red squigglies.

 1. Open **Tools/Nuget Package Manager/Package Manager Console**, and run the following commands.
-These installs [AspNet.SignalR](http://go.microsoft.com/fwlink/?LinkID=615530), which is used to notify the client to refresh its view and an SDK for communicating with the Microsoft Graph.
+These install [AspNet.SignalR](http://go.microsoft.com/fwlink/?LinkID=615530), which is used to notify the client to refresh its view, and an SDK for communicating with the Microsoft Graph.

    ```
 Install-Package Microsoft.AspNet.SignalR